top of page

 Denisse Arcos-Pratt, LMSW

-Denisse Arcos-Pratt is a therapist in the only LGBTQ-specific group home program in New York City, where she has worked for several years.
+Denisse Arcos, LCSW is a therapist in the only LGBTQ-specific group home program in New York City, where she has worked for several years.
 As this role lands on many systemic intersections, Denisse has been able to develop a wide range of knowledge on the child welfare system in NYC, transgender-related healthcare processes, and housing and education advocacy.
 While doing this work, Denisse has continued her education and experience by participating in and presenting in TGNC specific programs and professional conferences.

 Donna Moss, MA, LCSW-R